sheodox/jimaku-player/README.md

 ## Alignment

-Some subtitles might have a different start time than VRV does, like if VRV plays a studio's intro before the episode but the subtitle timings assumes the episode starts immediately.
-In instances like that the subtitles would show at the wrong times from when the lines are actually said by possibly a considerable amount, and wouldn't be useful at all and is extremely distracting.
+Sometimes subtitles might be timed differently than the actual anime you're watching, causing subtitles to show up at the wrong time.
+"Alignment" is the term Jimaku Player uses for compensating for these issues.

-Because of this the first step after selecting a subtitle file for the episode is to align the subtitles by figuring out by how much time the subtitles are offset from when they're actually said.
+After selecting a subtitle file you're asked to align it.
+Generally you can assume the default timing is correct but if subtitles are mistimed that can be fixed.

-Most of the time the subtitler can figure out the offset automatically with one button click.
-It will show you the first several subtitles that show up in the script.
-You can click a subtitle the instant you hear that line and the subtitler will calculate the timing discrepancy and the timing of all subtitles will be adjusted accordingly.
+To align your subtitles, from the "Alignment" menu (which shows automatically after selecting a subtitle file) you can choose `Chose a different alignment...`, it will show you a few lines of dialog.
+Pay attention to what's said and as soon as you hear the start of one of those subtitles press the corresponding button and Jimaku Player will figure out the correct subtitle timing based on that.

-If the subtitles get misaligned later in the video you can go back to the alignment wizard by clicking _Realign Subtitles_ in the _Setup_ tab of the tray, then search for a word or subtitle you hear.
-It will show the next few lines after each matching search result (it's already too late to align to the subtitle you just heard, it'd be a second or two too late), and you can just click one of those subtitles the moment you hear one of those.
+> Hint: If the subtitles you're hearing aren't an option you can search for part of a line of dialog you can hear, then click one of the subsequent lines.
+You can adjust your alignment at any time from the "Setup" tab in the tray.

 ![image showing searching for a subtitle line while aligning](https://raw.githubusercontent.com/sheodox/jimaku-player/master/images/align-auto-searched.png)

 ### Fine Alignment Adjustment

-If the alignment is a little off, you can use the fine alignment dialog, found in the Settings tab of the tray, which will let you tweak the timing while watching the video until they're perfect without having to retry automatic timing or guess at a different manual timing.
+If the alignment is just a little wrong, you can use the fine alignment dialog, found in the Settings tab of the tray.
+This lets you make tiny adjustments to the alignment to while watching the video get it perfect.

 ![image showing the fine adjustment dialog](https://raw.githubusercontent.com/sheodox/jimaku-player/master/images/fine-adjustment.png)